fernancalle/podcast_summary/README.md

 ## Overview

-The Podcast Transcription Pipeline Project is an advanced implementation using Apache Airflow to automate the process of downloading, transcribing, and storing podcast episodes in a SQLite database.
+The Podcast Transcription Pipeline Project is a simple implementation using Apache Airflow to automate the process of downloading, transcribing, and storing podcast episodes in a SQLite database.
 This project showcases the practical application of Airflow in managing complex data workflows.

 ## Project Objectives